VIDEO: Controversial ex-Blackpool FC striker's 'machine gun' celebration angers fans

-Former Blackpool FC striker Nile Ranger marked his return to the Fylde coast with a controversial machine gun-style goal celebration seemingly aimed at Fleetwood Town supporters.
+Former Blackpool FC striker Nile Ranger marked his return to the Fylde coast with a controversial machine gun-style goal celebration aimed at Fleetwood Town supporters.

 The ex-Blackpool FC player - who was just last month released from jail after being convicted of fraud - scored his side's third goal as Southend won 4-2 at Fleetwood.

-Ranger, who found himself in hot water during a spell at Newcastle United in 2011 when he was photographed posing with a replica gun, celebrated by taking off his right boot and taking aim towards the home fans.
+Ranger, who found himself in hot water during a spell at Newcastle United in 2011 when he was photographed posing with a replica gun, celebrated by taking off his right boot and taking aim at the home fans.

 The Southend striker, 26, was playing in just his fourth game of the season, having had his electronic tag removed on Friday.

 He fired home from the penalty spot in the 45th minute of the match at Highbury after he was ruled to have been felled by Nathan Pond in the box.